softwareconstruction240/softwareconstruction/instruction/java-fundamentals/java-fundamentals.md

 }
 ```

-You can convert the above Java code into an intermediary binary format called `Java Byte Code` using the compiler (`javac`).
+You can convert the above Java code into the intermediary binary format called `Java Byte Code` using the Java compiler (`javac`).
 Once compiled, you can then execute the byte code using the Java virtual machine (`java`).

 ```sh
 ➜ javac HelloWorld.java